-Teams are open to any young person in Year 11+/Junior Cert and begin in mid-March with 8-12 weeks of team meetings, following a tailored small group course.
+Teams are open to any young person in Year 11+/Junior Cert and begin in February with 16 weeks of team meetings, following a tailored small group course.

-During the summer, each team will take part in a placement somewhere across Ireland, helping a community through practical work, kids clubs, sports, music and lots more!
+During the summer, each team will take part in a placement either here at home in Ireland or overseas, helping a community through practical work, kids clubs, sports, music and lots more!

 Whether your goal is meeting new people, going deeper with God, or serving others, there is a team adventure waiting for you!

 Who Leads The Team?